 Since we’re not playing with anything sensitive like bar-codes and there’s a lot of light color in both the logo as well as the table itself. levels can really bring the darkness of greyscale out without causing tons of static on your document.
 I like to crank it high to really bring out the table lines on my packing slip.

-I will make a gimp version of this tutorial soon.
-But for now this is the way I tend to do Ebay auctions with my thermal label printer.
 This may seem needlessly complicated but in general I can get a label printed in about a minute and I waste more time weighing and verifying my packages dimensions more-so then I do in Photoshop.
-But it proves that if you know what you’re doing you can use any piece of software on a thermal printer, you don’t need to spend hundreds on some proprietary crap.
+This proves that if you know what you’re doing you can use any piece of software on a thermal printer, you don’t need to spend hundreds on some proprietary crap.

 Hopefully, it helps you on your printing needs.
 I thank you for reading.